Veil-Project/veil/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 6.3)

-This guide describes how to build bitcoind and command-line utilities on OpenBSD.
+This guide describes how to build veild and command-line utilities on OpenBSD.

-OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.
+OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the Qt GUI.

 Preparation
 -------------